-- Creative Ideas in Business (sessions 1-8) How to combine Napoleon's glance with other skills you learn in business school - Creativity as a Leadership Skill (sessions 9-10) Lessons from leaders in all walks of life, especially great generals of history - Creative Ideas for Life (sessions (11-12) How Napoleon's glance can help guide your career and the rest of your life some degree throughout.
+- Creative Ideas in Business (sessions 1-5) How to combine Napoleon's glance with the other skills you learn in business school - Creativity as a Leadership Skill (sessions 6-8) Lessons from leaders in all walks of life, especially great generals of history

+Creative Ideas for Life (sessions (8-10)

+How Napoleon's glance can help guide your career and the rest of your life

+In general the course progresses from business to leadership to life, although all three feature to some degree throughout.
 Our main examples for class discussion are Apple, Microsoft, IBM, Pepsi, Starbucks, Napoleon, Patton, Grameen Bank, and Picasso.
 As time permits, we will also discuss some secondary examples, such as McDonalds, Burberry, Henry V, Lilly, Google, Edison, Puma, Norah Jones, Netflix, Alice Paul, Warren Buffett, and Henry Ford.